Sussex County, New Jersey: Mountains and valleys

 The Delaware River forms the western and northwestern boundary of Sussex County.
 This region is known as the Upper Delaware Valley and historically as the Minisink or Minisink Valley.
-Elevations in the regions along the river range from 300 to 500 feet.
+Elevations in the regions along the river range from 300 to 500 ft.

 Kittatinny Mountain is the dominant geological feature in the western section of the county.
 It is part of the Appalachian Mountains, and part of a ridge that continues as the Blue Mountain in Eastern Pennsylvania, and as Shawangunk Ridge in New York to the north.
 It begins in New Jersey as the eastern half of the Delaware Water Gap, and runs northeast to southwest along the Delaware River.
 Elevations range from 1200 to 1800 ft and attains a maximum elevation of 1803 ft at High Point, in Montague Township.
 Between Kittatinny Mountain and the Delaware River is the Wallpack Ridge, a smaller, narrow ridge spanning 25 mi in length from the Walpack Bend near Flatbrookville north to Port Jervis, New York.
 Wallpack Ridge encloses the watershed of the Flat Brook and its two main tributaries Little Flat Brook and Big Flat Brook, and ranges in elevation from 500 to 900 ft and reaching its highest elevation at 928 ft.

 The Kittatinny Valley lies to the east of Kittatinny Mountain and ends with the Highlands in the east.
 It is largely a region of rolling hills and flat valley floors.
-Elevations in this valley range from 400 to 1,000 feet.
+Elevations in this valley range from 400 to 1,000 ft.
 It is part of the Great Appalachian Valley running from eastern Canada to northern Alabama.
 This valley is shared by three major watersheds—the Wallkill River, with its tributaries Pochuck Creek and Papakating Creek flowing north; and the Paulins Kill watershed and Pequest River watershed flowing southwest.
 This valley floor consists of shale and slate (part of the Ordovician Martinsburg Formation) and of limestone (part of the Jacksonburg Formation).
 Several parties have argued about the possibility of natural gas extraction in the region's Martinsburg and Utica shale formations, similar to the Marcellus Shale formations to the West in Pennsylvania and New York.
 Of special interest is Rutan Hill, a 440-million-year-old patch of igneous rock known as nepheline syenite.
 This site, north of Beemerville in Wantage Township, was once an ancient volcano—the only extant dormant volcano site in the state.

 Dividing the Kittatinny Valley (and the Ridge and Valley Province) from the Highlands region is a narrow fault of Hardyston Quartzite.
 Many of the mountains in the Highlands are not part of a solid, linear ridge and tend to randomly rise from the surrounding land as the result of folds, faults and intrusions.
 Elevations in the Highlands region range from 1,000 to 1,500 feet.
 The more prominent mountains in this area are Hamburg Mountain (elevation: 1495 ft), Wawayanda Mountain (elevation: 1448 ft), Sparta Mountain (elevation: 1232 ft) and Pochuck Mountain (elevation: 1194 ft) which form a ridge along the county's eastern flank.